 - About a 125 percent increased risk of events associated with cardiovascular disease, such as chest pain or heart attack

-Active Desk is currently raising funds at the crowdfunding site RocketHub, where US$2,000 will purchase one of the first desks off the production line.
+Active Desk is currently raising funds at the crowdfunding site RocketHub, it's quoting US$2,000 to purchase one of the first desks off the production line.
 That's considerably cheaper than the US$13,154 WeBike, which has a similar function but sits three people.